thumbert/table/README.md

 the [D3](https://github.com/d3/d3-collection#nests) nests package.

 ## Table
 Make a table like data structure for easy data manipulation.
-Currently, mostly use it for pretty printing and `toCsv()` method.
+Currently, mostly used for pretty printing and the `toCsv()` method.

 Create a table from a json like iterable of rows
 ```dart